victorlaiyeeteng/tp/docs/UserGuide.md

 title: User Guide
 ---

-FriendBook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+FriendBook is a **desktop app for managing friend contacts and plan details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FriendBook can get your plans management done faster than traditional GUI apps.

 * Table of Contents
 {:toc}